-When the Communist regime was toppled in Central Europe at the turn of 1980s and 1990s, our borders opened both ways, so we could not only travel to the ‘Western paradise’, but also had the first English-speaking tourists coming to Slovakia (part of Czechoslovakia at the time).
-When asked about our national dish, we found it quite difficult to explain what Halušky s bryndzou was, so the first English attempts at describing the dish went like this: It’s sort of small potato dumplings covered in bryndza (another very Slovak ingredient) and topped with fried bacon pieces.
+When the Communist regime was toppled in Central Europe at the turn of 1980s and 1990s, our borders opened both ways, so we could not only travel to the ‘western paradise’, but also had the first English-speaking tourists coming to Slovakia (part of Czechoslovakia at the time).
+When asked about our national dish, we found it quite difficult to explain what Halušky s bryndzou was, so the first attempts at describing the dish in English went like this: It’s sort of small potato dumplings covered in bryndza cheese (another very Slovak ingredient) and topped with fried bacon pieces.

 With more foreigners sampling the dish and returning to the country (not only for halušky), the Slovak word got its English transcription, and that’s how these small dumplings are now called by their non-Slovak fans.
 When talking about ‘halushki’, I often refer to them as traditional Slovak pasta, because they’ve been an essential part of our cuisine for centuries.
 Some people liken them to German spätzle or Hungarian galuska, and indeed they look very similar, which only proves how easily cooking ideas travelled across the borders in the past.

 - pasta flour (when in Slovakia, look for hrubá múka, which translates as coarse flour)

 For the exact measurements and instructions, go to specific recipes, e.g. Strapatchki.